s3784857RMIT/GEOM2159-Geospatial-Programming-2150-/README.md

 The shapefile 'shortened_roads.shp' is a clipped version of the roads shapefile originally from the GEODATA TOPO 250K Series 3 data.
 (C) Copyright Commonwealth of Australia  (Geoscience Australia) 2006

 The CSV file contains 20 study sites that recorded the number of Koalas encountered around the site.
 It also has the Longitude & Latitude coordinates of those sites.

+I also provided the excel spreadsheet if anything happens to the first half of the python code.